 Judge Kennedy’s court was the first Bankruptcy courtroom I ever walked into.
 It wasn’t as a debtor or as a lawyer; my sister worked in the Court’s IT department, and the Judge, hearing I was a first year law student, invited me to observe during my spring break.

 I listened intently, but–as you’d expect from a first year dreaming of a career as a prosecutor–I was drowning in deep waters.
-Even though none of it was familiar to me, I remember Judge Kennedy getting really fired up explaining one issue to me, and he pulled the Bankruptcy Code out to specifically read me 11 U.S.C.
+Even though none of it made any sense to me, I remember Judge Kennedy getting really fired up explaining one issue to me, and he pulled the Bankruptcy Code out to specifically read me 11 U.S.C.
 Sec.
 1334, which states the jurisdiction of the Bankruptcy Courts.